Great Trees for Urban (and Suburban) Yards

 • Strong, sturdy limbs

-• Lack of thorns, particularly around children.
+• Lack of thorns, particularly if children will be playing nearby

 A Few Good Trees